conorpp/conorpp.github.com/_posts/2015-09-27-how-to-fix-a-corrupted-file-by-brute-force.md

 5. 29, 271, 1103, 31151

 Except the 5th question is clearly wrong.
 There are 4 prime factors to 270031727027, not 2.
-So this is where challenge starts to become clear: Hard drive failure is hinted at, one of the files is corrupt, and it asks a mathematically impossible question.
+So this is where challenge starts to become clear: SATA controller failure is hinted at, one of the files is corrupt, and it asks a mathematically impossible question.
 There must have been bit flips in the file.